 - When “Business Casual” May Be More “Casual-Casual”

-Big Tips on Business Casual for Women:
+Big Tips on Business Casual for Women

 If you’re more comfortable in formal clothes like sheath dresses (or perhaps you’re transitioning from a conservative office to a casual one) try to add in fun shoes, jewelry, and other accessories to make your look more “conservative business casual“.

-Seek a good balance between structured and unstructured looks
+Try to strike a good balance between structured and unstructured looks

 Don’t worry too much about dressing “too well for business casual.”

-Actions speak louder than outfits.
+Finally: Actions speak louder than outfits.

 What Not to Wear to Work in a Business Casual Office